-Saxon Switzerland is a hilly area in the south-east of the city of Dresden, bordering the neighboring Czech Republic.
-Here in the highlands, there are tall sandstone rocks in light ash grey color.
-Making it a favorite place for the hikers and climbers with thousand odd peaks to be conquered.
+Saxon Switzerland is a hilly area in the southeast of the city of Dresden, bordering the neighboring Czech Republic.
+Here in the highlands, there are tall sandstone Bastei Rocks in light ash grey color.
+Making it a favorite place for hikers and climbers with thousand-odd peaks to be conquered.

-There was an old wooden bridge that has been now replaced by the sandstone bridge linking various parts of the rocks.
+There was an old wooden bridge that has been now replaced by a sandstone bridge linking various parts of the rocks.
 Narrow stairs take you to the top of the viewing points that have a small space to accommodate a few people.
 The day I was there, there were quite a few visitors there.
-Locals and tourists and that meant you could spend only limited time at the viewing points.
-Different points give different views of the winding river and the Bastei rocks by its side.
+Locals and tourists meant you could spend only a limited time at the viewing points.
+Different points give different views of the winding river and the famous rocks by its side.
 It is totally up to your imagination to make out what the rocks look like.

-Some of the rocks coming out of the greenery looked too symmetrical to be natural but then when does nature stop surprising us.
-There is a section of the rocks open to public for free.
-A part is ticketed that visitors usually used as a place for picnics to spend a day amidst nature.
+Some of the rocks coming out of the greenery looked too symmetrical to be natural but then when does nature stop surprising us?
+There is a section of the rocks open to the public for free.
+A part of the facility is ticketed as visitors usually used it as a place for picnics to spend a day amidst nature.

 The impeccable maintenance of this natural heritage while keeping it accessible to the public is something that I can only wish was there for heritage in my country as well.

-When I applied for my German Visa, the girl at the desk was confused for a long time since the itinerary mentioned Switzerland and I was telling her I am not going there.
-I wanted to Google it and show her the place, but there was no way to do that in that high-security area.
+When I applied for my German Visa, the girl at the desk was confused for a long time since the itinerary mentioned Switzerland.
+I was telling her I am not going there.
+I wanted to Google it and show her the place.
+But there was no way to do that in that high-security area.

-Recommend you to read following Travel Blog posts on Germany Tourist Attractions.
+Recommend you to read the following travel blog posts on Germany Tourist Attractions.